 We have put together a couple of visual/interactive itineraries that you might enjoy.
 The first is an overview of attractions in the area.
 The second is a turn by turn guide to Falling Spring.
 More to come!!

-Nearby the Inn
+Near the Inn

 Just a short–and lovely–drive away

 Wade’s Mill, Orchardside Farm, Rockbridge Vineyards and Lexington Valley Vineyard offer tours, classes, lectures, demonstrations, etc. McCormick Farm, where mechanized farming was born, has a trail to walk and buildings to tour.
-The historic baths (Jefferson Pools) in Warm Springs are the only place to “take the waters”.
+The historic baths (Jefferson Pools) in Warm Springs are the only place to “take the waters.”
 Garth Newel Music Center offers chamber music, as well as special musical events.
 There are two horseback riding outfitters in the area: Lost Creek Farm appeals to riders both experienced and novice, with horse and mule rides through hills, forests, and meadows, and North Mountain Outfitter offers half-day, full-day, and overnight trips on mountain trails to rekindle the cowboy way of life.

-In Historic Lexington, Virginia Calendar of Lexington Events
+Lexington, Virginia Calendar of Lexington Events

 Lexington Carriage Ride, Stonewall Jackson House/Museum and Memorial Cemetery, Robert E. Lee Chapel, George Marshall Museum and the VMI Museum, the Virginia Military Institute, Washington & Lee University, the Virginia Horse Center, Summer Theater at Lime Kiln, Lenfest Center for the Performing Arts, Lexington Antique Mall, Boxerwood Gardens, and Hulls Drive-In Movie.